mitre/ckl2POAM/README.md

 ## How to install:
 1. Clone the repository: `git clone https://github.com/mitre/ckl2POAM`
-2. Install dependencies: `yarn install`
+2. Install dependencies: `npm install`
-3. Build the app: `yarn run build`
+3. Build the app: `npm run build`

 ## How to update: